robrich/angular-tutorial/src/chapters/chapter12-bonus-todo-features.md

     todo.component.ts
     ```

-1. Create a variable to hold the open count in the TodoComponent class that is of type number
+1. Create a variable to hold the open count in the TodoComponent class that is of type number with a default value of 0

     ```TypeScript
     openItemCount: number = 0;
     ```

-1. Add the following function to get the count of open todo items by using the filter function to look for items where the completed value is false.
+1. Create a function called calculateOpenItems that filters the todoList to only show when the completed status is false and get the length.

     ```TypeScript
     calculateOpenItems(): void {